Jefftree/Course-Notes/f15/econ101.md

 **Bound rationality** is rationality that is bound by the computing power of the human brain.
 (When faced with uncertainty, consumers rely on others, gut instinct, etc)

-**Bounded Wilpower** is the less than perfect willpower that prevents us from making a decision that we know we'll later regret.
+**Bounded Willpower** is the less than perfect willpower that prevents us from making a decision that we know we'll later regret.

 **Bounded self-interest** is the limited self interest that sometimes results in suppressing our own interests to help others.